Electric polarization and magnetization in metals: Introduction

 In Sec.~\ref{Section:DensityMatrix} we also introduce the basic equations of our approach, relying heavily on earlier work \cite{Mahon2019}.
-In Sec.~\ref{Section:GroundState} we calculate the ground state electric polarization and magnetization, and discuss the form they take; in Sec.~\ref{Section:LinearResponse} we calculate the linear response in the long-wavelength limit.
-If the system is assumed to initially possess time-reversal symmetry and its energy bands are isolated, then our results follow the pattern sketched above: The induced free current can be associated with intraband transitions, and the polarization current with interband transitions.
-Here, of course, we have an explicit expression for the polarization, and can calculate the polarization current by directly taking $\partial\boldsymbol{P}/\partial t$; we can thus construct an expression for $\epsilon_{\text{eff}}^{ij}(\omega)$ by direct calculation.
-The result is gauge-invariant, in the sense that it is independent of how the ELWFs are chosen.
+In Sec.~\ref{Section:GroundState} we calculate the polarization and magnetization in the unperturbed ground state, and discuss their form; in Sec.~\ref{Section:LinearResponse} we calculate the linear response in the long-wavelength limit.
+If the crystal is assumed to initially possess time-reversal symmetry and its energy bands are isolated, then our results follow the pattern sketched in the first three paragraphs of this section: The induced free current can be associated with intraband transitions, and the polarization current with interband transitions.
+Here, of course, we have an explicit expression for the polarization and can calculate the polarization current by directly taking $\partial\boldsymbol{P}(t)/\partial t$; we can thus construct an expression for $\epsilon_{\text{eff}}^{ij}(\omega)$ by direct calculation, which is gauge-invariant as expected.